MikeRow/BananoPHP/README.md

 ## Credits

-Thank you so much for the work and commitment of
+Thank you so much for the work and effort of

 - [devi/Salt](https://github.com/devi/Salt)
 - [strawbrary/php-blake2](https://github.com/strawbrary/php-blake2)